-This model can be complexified, by considering non mean-field interaction.
-In particular, Bayrak, Hövel and Vuksanović work on a stochastic FitzHugh-Nagumo model with a network interaction in \cite{Bayrak_Hovel_Vuksanovic_2021}.
-Their type of interaction take into account a connectivity coefficient between two neurons, and a propagation velocity.
+This model can be complexified, by considering non-mean-field interaction.
+In particular, Bayrak, Hövel, and Vuksanović work on a stochastic FitzHugh-Nagumo model with a network interaction in~\cite{Bayrak_Hovel_Vuksanovic_2021}.
+Their type of interaction takes into account a connectivity coefficient between two neurons and a propagation velocity.

 Other authors choose to complexify the model by considering stochastic FitzHugh-Nagumo with a spatial model.
-A second spatial derivative of $X$ is added in the dynamics of $X$.
-Various authors study the behavior of such a model, and explore the notion of random attractors \cite{Lv_Wang_2010}, \cite{Li_2021}, \cite{Li_Li_2019} and \cite{Li_Xu_2021} .
+A second spatial derivative of $X$ is added to the dynamics of $X$.
+Various authors study the behavior of such a model and explore the notion of random attractors~\cite{Lv_Wang_2010, Li_2021, Li_Li_2019, Li_Xu_2021}.

-Various authors also study numerical schemes for the interacting particles system in the stochastic model.
-In \cite{Reisinger_Stockinger_2022}, the authors adapt Euler-Maruyama scheme to approximate solution of the particles system.
+Various authors also study numerical schemes for the interacting particle system in the stochastic model.
+In~\cite{Reisinger_Stockinger_2022}, the authors adapt the Euler-Maruyama scheme to approximate the solution of the particle system.